 The Point Density node is a little different from most other nodes because instead of rendering an object directly, it is used to render a point cloud in an object volume.
 You can then use this to render smoke- or plasma-like effects.

-To use this node, you need to provide two things: a domain object, which is the object which contains a volume to render, and a source object which provides the points or particles for the point cloud.
+To use this node, you need to provide two things: a domain object (note that this does NOT mean an xpDomain, which is no longer used in X-Particles), which is the object which contains a volume to render, and a source object which provides the points or particles for the point cloud.
 In Cycles 4D, the source object can be a polygon object, or an X-Particles emitter.

 The material added to the domain object is then rendered using a volumetric shader such as Volume Scatter or the Emission shader.

 Unlike other nodes, the name of this node will change automatically depending on the colour source selected from the Color drop-down menu.

 (Many thanks to Mario Tran Phuc for providing this scene.
 For how to do this, see the How To: Use the Point Density Node:1 page.)

 |Nearest C4D equivalent||None|

 Note: a * symbol next to the name indicates the parameter also has an input port.
 A # symbol indicates that the parameter can only be changed with an input node, not in the node itself.